Blanche Sweet: Rise to fame

-Sound film and later career
+Retirement and other ventures

 Sweet's career faltered with the advent of sound films.
-Sweet made just three talking pictures, including her critically lauded performance in Show Girl in Hollywood (1930), then retired in 1930 and married stage actor Raymond Hackett in 1935.
-The marriage lasted until Hackett's death in 1958.
+Sweet made just three talking pictures, including her critically lauded performance in Showgirl in Hollywood (1930).
+Her last film was The Silver Horde (1930), after which she retired.
+Throughout the 1950s, Sweet worked in a New York department store as a clerk, though she made a brief appearance in The Five Pennies (1959).

-Sweet spent the remainder of her performing career in radio and in secondary stage roles on Broadway.
+Sweet spent the remainder of her performing career in radio and in secondary stage roles on Broadway, such as in The Party's Over and The Petrified Forest, the latter with Humphrey Bogart and Leslie Howard.
 Eventually, her career in both of these fields faded, and she began working in a department store in Los Angeles.
 In the late 1960s, her acting legacy was resurrected when film scholars invited her to Europe to receive recognition for her work.

 In 1975, she was honored with the George Eastman Award for distinguished contribution to the art of film.

+She appeared as herself in the 1978 30-minute documentary film Portrait of Blanche Sweet, directed by Anthony Slide.

 In 1980, Sweet was one of the many featured surviving silent film stars interviewed at length in Kevin Brownlow's documentary Hollywood.

-Sweet is the subject of a 1982 documentary by Anthony Slide, titled Portrait of Blanche Sweet, in which she talks of her life and her career.
+Two years later, she appeared in Before the Nickelodeon, a film documenting the early days of Hollywood.

 On September 24, 1984, a tribute to Sweet was held at the Museum of Modern Art in New York City.
 Sweet introduced her 1925 film The Sporting Venus.

-Death
+Personal life

+While working with Neilan, the two began a publicized affair, which brought on his divorce from former actress Gertrude Bambrick.
+Sweet and Neilan married in 1922.
+The union ended in 1929 with Sweet's charging that Neilan was a persistent adulterer.

+In 1935, following her retirement, Sweet married stage actor Raymond Hackett.
+They were married until his death in 1958.

 Sweet died of a stroke in New York City on September 6, 1986.
-Her ashes were later scattered within the Brooklyn Botanic Gardens.
+A private funeral was held, and her ashes were later scattered within the Brooklyn Botanic Gardens.
+She was survived by her brother-in-law, Albert Hackett.

+Legacy

+Sweet was known for her energetic, independent roles, at variance with the 'ideal' Griffith type of vulnerable, often fragile, femininity.
+Film writer Anthony Slide called her "a curious career replete with highlights, falls from favor and inexplicable absences from the screen."
+In his book Griffith and the Rise of Hollywood, film historian Paul O'Dell wrote, "Sweet is one of the most underrated of screen actresses; it is highly probable that had she not left D. W. Griffith she would have been given the role of Elsie Stoneman in The Birth of a Nation (1915)."